Recompiling with ServBay

 SERVBAY_COMMON_DOC_PATH="${SERVBAY_COMMON_PATH}/doc"

-# Current build directory
+# Current build directories

 SERVBAY_BUILD_DIR=$(pwd)